speckcommerce/SpeckShipping/README.md

-listeners on shipping address, and cart item add.

-item shipping classes are based on individual items. cart shipping classes use logic based around cart info (matching item shipping classes, number of items, total cost, etc)
+get the shipping cost for a cart full of items.

+shipping classes for each item in cart, which may have custom logic.

+default shipping cost is the shipping class with the most expensive cost associated. allows for custom logic to modify/replace this.